Crex Meadows Wildlife Area

 Crex Meadows Wildlife Area is a 30,000-acre property of wetlands, brush prairies and forests scattered across a gently rolling landscape.
 It is located in western Burnett County.
 Find it from Highway 70 in Grantsburg.
 Directional signs will guide you through Grantsburg to the Crex Meadows Wildlife Education and Visitor Center, which is located on County Road D. The center contains a sales area, information center, library, auditorium, exhibits and classrooms.

 Crex Meadows is open year-round, with something to do and see during every season.
 Crex receives more than 100,000 visitors each year.
 Most of the visitors come to view wildlife.
 The popularity of Crex is attributed to its large size, spectacular vistas and great diversity of plants and wildlife.
-A system of well maintained roads, observation areas and a rest area provide excellent access and wildlife viewing opportunities.
+A system of well-maintained roads, observation areas and a rest area provide excellent access and wildlife viewing opportunities.

 Crex Meadows is part of the Northwest Wisconsin Pine Barrens.
-The barrens extends from northern Polk County to southern Bayfield County and covers 1,500 square miles.
+The barrens extend from northern Polk County to southern Bayfield County and cover 1,500 square miles.
 This large, sandy plain was left when the glacier retreated about 13,000 years ago.
 The southern portion of the barrens, where Crex is located, contains huge marshes.
 These marshes are leftovers from when the glacier carved out an ancient lake called Glacial Lake Grantsburg.

 When Euro-Americans first arrived, the sandy soil produced scattered red and jack pines, brush and a variety of prairie grasses and flowers.
 Naturally occurring wildfires maintained these plant communities.
 Since wildfires were no longer common after settlement, the landscape grew into an oak-jack pine forest.
 Beginning in the mid-1800s, settlers tried to farm the sandy soil, but most soon gave up.
 The lack of wildfires and clearing of the land for farming resulted in the near elimination of brush prairie.
 Large-scale drainage of wetlands in the 1890s, caused a decline in the number of nesting and migrant waterfowl and other wetland animals.

 In 1912, the Crex Carpet Co. purchased 23,000 acres of what is now Crex Meadows.
 The carpet company was an eastern corporation that produced grass rugs.
-Three carpet "camps" were located in the area.
+Three carpets "camps" were located in the area.
 The grass rug industry continued successfully until the development of linoleum for floor covering.
 The Crex Carpet Co. went bankrupt in 1933, but the name Crex remained.

 During the Depression and drought years of the 1930s, further drainage and agricultural attempts failed.
 By 1940, nearly two-thirds of the land in the area was tax delinquent.
-In 1946, the state purchased 12,000 acres of this tax delinquent land to start the Crex Meadows Wildlife Area.
+In 1946, the state purchased 12,000 acres of this tax-delinquent land to start the Crex Meadows Wildlife Area.

 Two state natural areas are located within Crex Meadows — Crex Sand Prairie and Reed Lake Meadow.
 Crex is a critical Important Bird Area and is one of the few sites in Wisconsin that provides landscape-level management opportunities for pine-oak barrens, northern sedge meadows and marshes, and emergent marsh/wild rice habitats.
 It is a Land Legacy Place and a Conservation Opportunity Area for pine-oak barrens of global significance and large sedge meadows, fens and prairies of upper Midwest/regional significance in the Wisconsin Wildlife Action Plan.